joomengine/jcb-documentation/012-Component-FTP-and-more.md

 ### Admin - Site Views Adding Editing

 This admin view area, [00:03:06](https://www.youtube.com/watch?v=hzbZlLl-xlA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m06s) and the site view area, should be seen as a place where you can create new admin views.
 Do realize that if you create a new admin view it's not necessarily linked to this component.
 You need to still link it(See video), in settings, under admin view.
 This is more a place to create admin view.
 If you click on new or to edit existing admin views, that are linked to this component.
-Same goes with the site views.
+The same applies to site views.
 It's simply a way for you to gain access to editing those site views that already linked to this application easily.

 ### FTP Info - Updating Component